SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 — Clear pricing (no surprise filing fees).
 Headline pricing often hides court filing fees, motion add-on fees, attorney review tier upcharges, and successful-settlement percentages.
 Look for total out-of-pocket clarity.

 — Customer support reachable by more than email.
 Deadline crises happen.
 A debt-defense tool reachable only by email when the user has 48 hours left on a court deadline is a problem.
+Email-only support is among the complaint themes in SoloSuit's BBB record as of July 2026.

 Final routing: where to go from here